alister/phpscalingcom/content/post/upgrading-phpunit-fixing-phpunit_util_deprecatedfeature_logger.md

 date: Thu, 11 Jun 2015 13:04:07 +0000
 draft: false
 tags: ['best-practice', 'phpunit', 'testing', 'tools']
+series: phpunit
 ---

-Having just watched Sebastian Bergmann's ["The State of PHPUnit" presentation](https://vimeo.com/130405526) from Fosdem 2015, I was inspired to install and test a project of mine with the latest stable PHPUnit - v4.7.
+Having just watched Sebastian Bergmann's ["The State of PHPUnit" presentation](https://ftp.belnet.be/mirror/FOSDEM/video/2015/devroom-php_and_friends/thestateofphpunit.mp4) from Fosdem 2015, I was inspired to install and test a project of mine with the latest stable PHPUnit - v4.7.
 It was easily installed on the command line.

 `composer global require "phpunit/phpunit"`